Renting Business Premises

 At the end of the lease, you should leave the property in an acceptable state of repair.
 Many commercial landlords will require you to restore the premises to their original condition when leaving.

 It’s important to be able to provide evidence to your landlord that you have met all your obligations.
 When you first move in, it’s a good idea to take photos of the premises, and certainly where there is damage.
 Then you have a good record of how it was so you can make sure it is the same when you stop using it.

 Rights as a tenant

-The purpose of renting the premises is to run your business.
+The purpose of renting the premises is to run your business or put on your project.
 Subject to any restrictions in the lease agreement, you are entitled to use the premises in any lawful way you choose in order to carry out your business activities.

 You also have the right to lay out the premises as you think appropriate, as long as you are not breaking the terms of your lease.
 If you want to make big changes to the appearance of the interior, you will probably need your landlord’s approval.
 You might also need planning permission.